 - claiming a non work-related injury as work-related

-As mentioned, workers comp investigations are conducted primarily to prevent workers comp fraud.
+As mentioned, workers’ comp investigations are conducted primarily to prevent workers’ compensation frauds.
 But even if your claim is legit, some unintentional actions may give the impression of fraud.
 So it’s important that you know what counts as such to avoid being charged as a fraudster.

-When you file a workers comp claim, a claims administrator will review the circumstances of your injury.
+When you file a workers compensation claim, a claims administrator will review the circumstances of your injury.
 Depending on the evidence presented, they may approve or deny it.
 But in some cases, they may suspect fraud.
-That’s when a workers comp investigation is launched.
+That’s when a workers’ comp investigation is launched.

-Most insurance companies hire workers comp investigators.
-Others have an in-house team dedicated to investigating potential frauds.
+Most insurance companies hire a workers compensation investigator who is usually a private investigator commissioned for such jobs on an as-needed basis.
+While others have an in-house team dedicated to investigating potential frauds.

-Workers comp investigators use a variety of methods to gather evidence.
+Workers’ comp investigators look for evidence using a variety of methods.
 The most common of which are:

 - Online Surveillance.
 They will check your social media posts, status updates, tagged photos, and everything they can uncover about you online.

 - Video Surveillance.
-Workers comp investigators are often portrayed hiding out in a car while holding cameras.
+Workers’ comp investigators are often portrayed conducting surveillance while hiding in their cars and cameras at the ready.
 That’s not far from reality.
-It’s not uncommon for workers comp investigators to follow you around recording your every movement.
+It’s not uncommon for workers’ comp investigators to follow you around recording your every movement.

 - Interviews or Other Forms of Direct Communication.
-Workers’ comp investigators will sometimes call you or knock at your door to ask questions.
+Obviously, the best source of information about the injury is the person who got injured on the job.
+That’s why workers’ comp investigators will sometimes call you or knock at your door to ask questions.
 You’re not legally required to answer them but denying them an interview won’t help your case.